• Blog

 Instead of a top-down approach that leaves educators feeling sidelined (e.g. less-than-enthralling slide decks presented by external PD agencies), have teachers share their own classroom experiences!
 By putting educators in the driver’s seat, this approach fosters deeper discussion and gives teachers a sense of agency in their own professional learning.

 The good news?
-With PlayPosit, collaboration can play a starring role in any style of professional development for teachers — whether it’s a live in-service day or an asynchronous module completed at the teachers’ own pace.
+With WeVideo, collaboration can play a starring role in any style of professional development for teachers — whether it’s a live in-service day or an asynchronous module completed at teachers’ own pace.

-How to create more collaborative PD with PlayPosit
+How to create more collaborative PD with WeVideo

-Screenshot of finding a YouTube video to create a module in PlayPositTeachers can create their own modules from any video online — even by searching YouTube!
+Selecting a video in WeVideo Interactivity to add dynamic interactive elements to.Teachers can create their own modules from any video online — even by searching YouTube!

 From instructor-made content to interactive polls, there’s no shortage of ways to bring collaboration into your teacher professional development sessions: